 How to assess your sore throat "level": expert tips.

-As a symptom of illness, sore throat rivals fatigue for being both commonplace, and a potential sign of catastrophe.
 Usually, having a sore throat is nothing to worry about - most are caused by cold or flu germs (viruses).
-In rare cases, however, a sore throat can signal something more serious… not to be alarming but one of the first symptoms of ebola virus is a sore throat!
+In rare cases, however, it can signal something more serious… not to be alarming but one of the first symptoms of ebola virus is a sore throat!

 Closer to everyday reality, strep bacteria, a common cause of sore throat (especially in children) can spread like wildfire through schools and daycare and if it gets into the bloodstream is pretty nasty indeed.
 Many other infections can also be preceded by a sore throat, so it’s never something to automatically take lightly.

 So, how do you know the difference between a scratchy throat that will disappear on its own, and the start of a potentially serious infection?

 When it comes to a sore throat, forget “low” level.
 A sniffly nose is low level, but a sore throat always merits at least “guarded”.
 Pay attention, but don’t panic.

 If you were talking loudly at a noisy, smoky bar, you may have strained your vocal cords, resulting in throat soreness.
 If you have hayfever or your allergies are acting up, that can make your throat feel scratchy.
 Even sleeping with your mouth open in winter, with the central heating drying out the air, can cause a sore throat (vaporizers or humidifiers are a great help to combat this).